Advertising

 Summary:

 In short, Cells at Work! is one of the best anime ever created.
-Its unique style of portraying microscopic organelles captivates everyone, not just those who enjoy studying the human body, but also anyone who wants a fun anime with a lot of information to absorb.
+Its unique style of portraying microscopic organelles captivates everyone, not only those who enjoy studying the human body, but also anyone who wants a fun anime with a lot of information to absorb.